 When tiagabine has been used for conditions other than epilepsy, serious reactions (including seizures in people who have never had them) have occurred.
-Therefore, the manufacturer recommends this drug only for the treatment of epilepsy.
+Talk to your doctor for more details.

 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

-Seek immediate medical attention if you get a seizure that doesn't stop (status epilepticus).
+Get medical help right away if you have a seizure that doesn't stop (status epilepticus).
 This is a very rare but very serious side effect.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.